 I didn’t particularly enjoy this sunscreen because it is definitely not intended for oily skin types, however, it has some excellent ingredients that dry skin types might really enjoy.

-Luckily I have a boyfriend that has dry skin, so testing different skincare stuff on him always helps me have a perception of who might benefit most from these products.
+Luckily I have a husband that has dry skin, so testing different skincare stuff on him always helps me have a perception of who might benefit most from these products.